webelcomau/EJBvsCDIvsJSF/README.md

 Also, from the [JBoss CDI User Guide](https://docs.jboss.org/cdi/learn/userguide/CDI-user-guide.html#_session_beans):

-> 'There’s no reason to explicitly declare the scope of a stateless session bean or singleton session bean. […] On the other hand, a stateful session bean may have any scope.
+> 'There’s no reason to explicitly declare the scope of a stateless session bean or singleton session bean. […] On the other hand, <u>a stateful session bean may have any scope</u>.
 >
 > Stateful session beans may define a remove method, annotated @Remove, that is used by the application to indicate that an instance should be destroyed.
 However, for a contextual instance of the bean — an instance under the control of CDI — this method may only be called by the application if the bean has scope @Dependent.
 For beans with other scopes, the application must let the container destroy the bean.'